 “Many, I tell you, will attempt to enter [Heaven] but will not be strong enough [for they lack a saving faith]” (Luke 13:23-24).

-So we can begin to see our errors in thinking, so the devil won’t own us for all eternity, please ask ourselves, “How can we be truly sorry for sinning if we aren’t even working with all of our heart to stop?”
-What kind of sorrow is that?…I tell you, it isn’t true.
+So we can begin to see our errors in thinking, so the devil won’t own us for all eternity, please honestly ask ourselves, “Are we truly ready to suffer any affliction than to sin in the slightest way against Our Beloved Creator?”
+If not, we don’t have true contrition for all of our sins…self-love still abounds.

 “We must be ready to suffer anything rather than fall back into those sins which we have just confessed.
 People should be able to see a complete change in us; otherwise we have not merited absolution (not been forgiven).